recordkeeper/TTS40k-Mod-Catalogue/Patch Notes.md

 Tyranids: Genestealer Cults - Added Sanctus with sniper rifle.

 Maps, Tools, and Terrain: Maps - Reorganized maps into folders based on mission size.
 Added more maps for all game sizes.

+Note: A fresh install is recommended due to the Maps folder organization changes.